emilyjspencer/Questions-checklist/Java.md

 * What is meant by public (access modifier - class)
 * What are the access modifiers
 * What are the non-access modifiers
+* What is the Java API
+* What is the Java API divided into
 * What is an abstract class
 * What is an abstract method
+* What is Java SE
+* What is Java EE
+* What is Java ME
+* What is JavaFX
 * What is meant by final (non-access modifier - class)
 * What is meant by abstract (non-access modifier - class)
 * What is meant by final (non-access modifier - method/attribute)